|< BACK TO TRANSLATIONAL CORES

 - Echocardiogram– This assessment measures heart and blood vessel structure, and muscle properties using ultrasound and light technology.
 Continuous heart rate and blood pressure are monitored during the test.
 The ultrasound will be performed while the participant is lying down on their side, and again while they are in a seated position.
 This test lasts about one hour.

-- Upper Extremity and Trunk Torque Assessment with Neuromuscular Electrical Stimulation(NMES): muscles in the arm or trunk are tested for strength and speed of both voluntary and electrically stimulated contractions using electrodes placed in areas of the upper body
+- Upper Extremity and Trunk Torque Assessment with Neuromuscular Electrical Stimulation(NMES): muscles in the arm or trunk are tested for strength, fatigue resistance and speed of both voluntary and electrically stimulated contractions using electrodes placed in areas of the upper body.

 - Dual-energy X-ray absorptiometry (DXA): DXA scans are performed to measure bone density and composition of whole body and different body parts.